 But they're sticking plasters.
 They manage the alarm without asking why it's going off.

 The same is true of reassurance.
 Telling yourself "this isn't dangerous, it's just anxiety" is correct and sometimes useful.
-But it doesn't change the fact that your body is responding to something.
-Dismissing the signal doesn't address the source.
+But it doesn't explore the possibility that your body is responding to something.
+Dismissing the signal doesn't address what may be underneath it.

-And the source is almost always emotional.
+And the source is often partly emotional.
 Something you're feeling that you don't want to feel, or can't feel, or don't know you're feeling.
-The panic attack is the feeling arriving by another route - bypassing your mind entirely and speaking through your body.
+The panic attack may be the feeling arriving by another route - bypassing your mind entirely and speaking through your body.

-In therapy, we don't try to stop the panic attacks.
+In psychodynamic therapy, the aim is not simply to stop the panic attacks.
 We get curious about them.

 What's happening in your life when they intensify?
 What do you notice in your body just before one arrives - not the full-blown panic, but the subtle early signals?
 What were you thinking about, or trying not to think about?

 Sometimes the connection is obvious once you look.
-Sometimes it takes weeks of noticing before the pattern reveals itself.
-But there is always a pattern, because panic attacks are never truly random.
-They are your nervous system's attempt to communicate something that your conscious mind has refused to hear.
+Sometimes it takes weeks of noticing before a pattern reveals itself.
+Panic attacks may not be truly random; they can be your nervous system's attempt to communicate something your conscious mind has struggled to hear.

-When the underlying feeling gets heard - when the anger is expressed, the grief is felt, the need is acknowledged - the panic attacks often reduce on their own.
-Not because you've learned to manage them better, but because the signal is no longer necessary.
+When the underlying feeling gets heard - when the anger is expressed, the grief is felt, the need is acknowledged - the panic attacks can sometimes reduce.
+Not only because you've learned to manage them better, but because the signal may no longer be as necessary.
 The message got through.

-Your body was never broken.
-It was trying to tell you something.
+Your body may not be broken.
+It may be trying to tell you something.
 The question is whether you're willing to listen.